- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is important to ensure that the network infrastructure, including routers, switches, and cables, can support the maximum network throughput of the QNAP TVS-473e NAS device.
 Additionally, optimizing network settings, such as using link aggregation or upgrading to faster networking technologies (e.g., 10GbE), can help maximize data transfer speeds and minimize potential data loss.

-Although NAS TVS-473e can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-473e can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -